 1. Height & Width of Images:

-The height and width parameters are one of the most overlooked factors in image SEO.
+The height and width parameters are one of the most overlooked factors in image Optimization.
 Whenever you insert an image in your article, make sure that its HTML code contains the height and width parameters as well.

 The reason they should be present in the code is that it plays a huge role in page loading speed.
 When the browsers detect the height and width tags, they will continue loading the text on the page while keeping the space defined by the height and width parameters and filling it with the image.